 Compensation & Benefits

 New Employee Training: Much of the training is provided on the job.
-However, we strongly encourage guides to become their own teacher and continually strive for knowledge in areas that interest, and will better them as individuals.
-Additionally, during the tryout, participants go through 80 hours of training (so come tryout!).
+However, we strongly encourage guides to become their own teacher and continually strive for knowledge in areas that interest them and will better them as individuals.
+Additionally, during the tryout, participants go through 80 hours of training.

 Gear Requirements: Staff should be prepared for camping in the most extreme conditions.
 Aspiro operates year round and runs itineraries from 4,000 ft. to 13,000 ft. in elevation.
 As a result it is important to have the right gear.
 Click Here to see the required gear list.

 What if I’m not yet a professional in all of the activities Aspiro facilitates?
 Can I still work at Aspiro?
 Of course!
 Don’t worry if you currently don’t have the skills to be a guide.
-Staff training at Aspiro is hands on and constant.
+Staff training at Aspiro is hands-on and constant.
 You may not feel like a professional now, but through training and experience, you will develop the skills required to be a professional guide.
-Once hired, staff that are not as skilled are paired with highly skilled staff that can train you in all aspects of outdoor recreation.
+Once hired, staff that are not as skilled in any area are paired with highly skilled staff in that area, that can train you in all aspects of outdoor recreation.

 What is a typical work week?
-Guides work an 8 days on, 6 days off schedule.
+Guides work 8 days on, 6 days off.
 The work week starts on Tuesday and ends the following Tuesday.
-Each Tuesday, the on-coming staff are trained and briefed on the groups they will be guiding that week while the students are preparing for the trip.
+Each Tuesday, the on-coming staff are trained and briefed on the groups they will be guiding that week.
 The rest of the week is spent running the itinerary (mountain biking in the Wasatch, backpacking in the Uintas, Rock Climbing in Southern Utah, Skiing at Sundance Resort, etc).
 The group then meets back on the following Tuesday to continue this rotation.

 If you have carefully read all of the above information and are still interested in applying to Aspiro, please apply below.